vuejs/vetur/docs/FAQ.md

 ## .vue file cannot be imported in TS file.

 You need to add `declare module '*.vue'` in your dts files: https://github.com/Microsoft/TypeScript-Vue-Starter#single-file-components.

+## Formatting doesn't work in template section.

+Vetur by default does not format html.
+See https://github.com/vuejs/vetur/blob/master/CHANGELOG.md#vetur-formatting-changes for more detail.
+If template still gets no formatting after enabling js-beautify, it is probably caused by prettier-vscode plugin.
+Please disable it in Vue. https://github.com/prettier/prettier-vscode#prettierdisablelanguages-default-